Andrey Krisanov

 source ~/.zshrc

-Execute the command above if you haven't already, and then check that the tools are available:
+If needed, update the shell configuration and then check that both tools are available:

 which ruff